junchaoshi/sports1.1/README.md

 1. The tsRNA annotation information has been refined to pre-tsRNA and mature-tsRNA based on updated tRNA database;
 2. Annotation for Mitocondrial tRNAs (obtained from mitotRNAdb http://mttrna.bioinf.uni-leipzig.de/mtDataOutput/) and yRNAs (obtained from https://www.ncbi.nlm.nih.gov/) are now available.
 Pre-compiled databases for mouse and human have been updated (databases for other species will updated soon if applicable), please re-download the databases for better results;
 3. The miRNA annotation process has been optimized to get more accurate results.
-4. Bowtie index building process has been imbedded in sports.pl to reduce the size of pre-compiled database;
+4. Bowtie index building process has been imbedded in sports.pl to reduce the size of pre-compiled database (the bowtie index will build when the user using SPORTS for the first time);
 5. New parameter '-z' is added to make mismatch information statistics optional ('-M' > 0 is needed for the statistics).
 6. Instruction for compiling annotation database by user is added.